 In the course of the research, 35,000 individuals developed hypertension.
 Tea was identified as the primary contributor of flavonoids, with orange juice, apples, blueberries, strawberries and red wine also providing significant quantities.
 When the researchers considered the connection between individual subclasses of flavonoids and high blood pressure, it was discovered that individuals consuming the highest amounts of anthocyanins (primarily in strawberries and blueberries) were 8 % less likely to be clinically determined to have hypertension compared to individuals consuming the smallest quantities.
 The effect was even more powerful in individuals younger than 60.

 The effect was most powerful for blueberry as opposed to strawberry consumption.
-In comparison to individuals who did not eat blueberries, those eating a minumum of 1 serving of blueberries each week were 10 % less likely to develop high hypertenasion.
+In comparison to individuals who did not eat blueberries, those eating a minumum of 1 serving of blueberries each week were 10 % less likely to develop high hypertension.

 Anthocyanins are easily included in to the diet as they are found in numerous typically consumed foods.